LizzyMaybeDev/Patcher-Explanation/README.md

 - **Fix typo in Forge's mod list** by changing "Search:\\" to "Search:".
 - **Note that this is all public information and there is many many stuff that are in the code but are not made public**.

-## Known Planned features for patcher
+## Known Planned Features for Patcher

 - **Entity backface culling** -  hides parts of the entity model that you cant see.
 - **Chat timestamps on hover** - Show timestamp for messages when you hover over them like [this](https://i.imgur.com/pR3aDv4.png) **(this isnt a concrete example its just to show the idea of what the final feature might look like)**
 - **Fixed Entity Culling trying to cull particles causing some performance issues**